 The Company records transfers of assets between Level 1 and Level 2 at their fair values at the end of each reporting period.
 Assets are transferred out of Level 1 when they are no longer transacted with sufficient frequency and volume in an active market.
 Conversely, assets are transferred from Level 2 to Level 1 when transaction volume and frequency are indicative of an active market.
-There were no assets transferred between Level 1 and Level 2 during the three months ended June 30, 2022 and 2021.
+There were no assets transferred between Level 1 and Level 2 during the years ended December 31, 2022 and 2021.